brunoribeiro94/Make-Nice-Time/README.md

 * It's easy to use.
 * Multiple languages.
 * Parameter limit in days (used to reverse the nice datetime to a specific format).
-*  Automatic Choose the Language.
+* Automatic detect the language.

 ## Quick Install
 ```php